How to scale self-hosted Prefect

 * **[PostgreSQL](https://www.postgresql.org/) database** - Stores all persistent data and synchronizes state across servers

-* **[Redis](https://redis.io/)** - Distributes events between services
+* **[Redis](https://redis.io/)** - Distributes events between services and coordinates background service work

 * **Load balancer** - Routes traffic to healthy API instances (e.g. [NGINX](https://www.f5.com/go/product/welcome-to-nginx) or [Traefik](https://doc.traefik.io/traefik/))